12 Nail Trends That Are Going To Dominate In 2025

 Fine Embellishment

 While 3D texture and nail decorations will continue to trend, Streets predicts a shift towards a more minimalist approach to adornment in 2025.
-“Embellishments will still be super popular but I think that these will be toned down in favour of more refined adornments like pearls and crystals,” she explains.
+“Embellishments will still be super popular but I think that these will be toned down in favor of more refined adornments like pearls and crystals,” she explains.
 Wendy’s shimmering manicure is both pretty and pared back.
-Get your hands on Mylee The Crown Jewels Nail Art Kit, £10, which contains so many beautiful pearls and gems, to create your own version at home.
+Get your hands on Pueen Nail Charms Multi Shapes Nail Art Kit, $5.74, which contains so many beautiful pearls and gems, to create your own version at home.

 AdvertisementADVERTISEMENT